Victoria, British Columbia: Homelessness

+Arts and culture

-The Victoria Symphony, led by Christian Kluxen, performs at the Royal Theatre and the Farquhar Auditorium of the University of Victoria from September to May.
+The Victoria Symphony, led by Christian Kluxen, performs at the Royal Theatre and the Farquhar Auditorium of the Saanich-Oak Bay sited University of Victoria from September to May.
 Every BC Day weekend, the Symphony mounts Symphony Splash, an outdoor event that includes a performance by the orchestra sitting on a barge in Victoria's Inner Harbour.
 Streets in the local area are closed, as each year approximately 40,000 people attend a variety of concerts and events throughout the day.
 The event culminates with the Symphony's evening concert, with Tchaikovsky's 1812 Overture as the grand finale, complete with cannon fire from Royal Canadian Sea Cadet Gunners from HMCS QUADRA, a pealing carillon and a fireworks display to honour BC Day.
 Pacific Opera Victoria, Victoria Operatic Society, Victoria Philharmonic Choir, Canadian Pacific Ballet and Ballet Victoria stage two or three productions each year at the Macpherson or Royal Theatres.

+Theatre

 The Bastion Theatre, a professional dramatic company, functioned in Victoria through the 1970s and 1980s and performed high quality dramatic productions but ultimately declared bankruptcy in 1988.
-Reborn as The New Bastion Theatre in 1990 the company struggled for two more years before closing operations in 1992.
+Reborn as The New Bastion Theatre in 1990 the company operated for five more years before closing operations in 1996.

 The Belfry Theatre started in 1974 as the Springridge Cultural Centre in 1974.
 The venue was renamed the Belfry Theatre in 1976 as the company began producing its own shows.
 The Belfry's mandate is to produce contemporary plays with an emphasis on new Canadian plays.
-Other regional theatre venues include: Phoenix Theatre student theatre at the University of Victoria; The Roxy Theatre, home of the Blue Bridge Repertory Theatre company; Kaleidoscope Theatre and Intrepid Theatre, producers of the Victoria Fringe Theatre Festival and The Uno Festival of Solo Performance.
+Other regional theatre venues include: the University of Victoria Phoenix Theatre; The Roxy Theatre, home of the Blue Bridge Repertory Theatre company; Kaleidoscope Theatre and Intrepid Theatre Company, producers of the Victoria Fringe Theatre Festival and The Uno Festival of Solo Performance.

 The only Canadian Forces Primary Reserve brass/reed band on Vancouver Island is in Victoria.
 The 5th (British Columbia) Field Regiment, Royal Canadian Artillery Band traces its roots back to 1864, making it the oldest, continually operational military band west of Thunder Bay, Ontario.
 Its mandate is to support the island's military community by performing at military dinners, parades and ceremonies, and other events.
 The band performs weekly in August at Fort Rodd Hill National Historic Site where the Regiment started manning the guns of the fort in 1896, and also performs every year at the Cameron Bandshell at Beacon Hill Park.

 The annual multi-day Rifflandia Music Festival is one of Canada's largest modern rock and pop music festivals.